 Your relationship with the Lord has a huge impact on your children.
 The congruence between what you profess and how your act will have a lasting impact on their lives.
 If we endeavor to draw closer and closer to God through prayer and faith lived out in actions, our kids will not be able to help but notice.

 But if we say we believe in Jesus, yet act like we only believe in ourselves, our kids will notice that too.
 Children (especially teens) can easily spot hypocrisy.
-It is as important (or more so) for us to invest time in our relationship with the Lord.
+It is important for us to invest time in our relationship with the Lord.
 Any change in our hearts will be manifest in a change in our behaviors (Matthew 15:18).

 We can control our reaction to their behaviors